 So you want drama?
 You’re missing the thrill of high stakes performance and jaw-dropping vocal risk-taking?
 You want theatrical flair and the best of fiercely emotive performance?
 Ladies, gents, one and all, allow the incomparable Barbra Streisand to fill that void.

 Now, I’ve been enjoying a return to Streisand during lockdown, revisiting pretty much the whole back catalogue and loving the nostalgia of it all.
 Having been away from the dramatics of the theatrical world for far too long now, I’ve been positively basking in the most dramatic numbers on those albums.
 Admittedly, this is likely more for Streisand fans than theatre fans specifically, but with the performative flair and phenomenal vocal talent on display, musical theatre fans should love this as much as any die-hard Streisand fan.
 Let’s not forget her board-treading origins on Broadway in Funny Girl and off-Broadway in other, more obscure shows too.
-Oh yes, and let’s not forget the loyalty shown towards musical theatre greats across both her discography and in this selection…
+Oh yes, and let’s always remember the loyalty shown towards musical theatre greats across both her discography and in this selection…

 Where better to start than with a Broadway cast recording?
 Cornet Man is possibly the best song cut from the original Funny Girl production when it made its way to the big screen.
 Full of fun and brilliant interplay between band and songstress, this number also has one of the most unapologetically dramatic opening sections you’ll ever hear.
 How this one didn’t make it into the movie I will never understand – it’s almost certain to have you replaying from 3.10 onwards.